 Born in 1952 in Hittisau, Austria.
 Mr. Eberle graduated in the Technical University of Viena.
 He worked for two years in Teheran and started in 1984 his collaboration with Carlo Baumschlager.
-Winner of over 35 national and international competitions, he has been a teacher in several universities in North America and Europe.
-Since 1999 he is Professor at the ETH Zurich, becoming the Dean of the School of Architecture within the same university between 2003-2005.
+Winner of over 150 national and international competitions, he has been a teacher in several universities in North America and Europe.
+Since 1999 he has been Professor at the ETH Zurich, becoming the Dean of the School of Architecture within the same university between 2003-2005.
 Header of the Center of Housing and Sustainable Urban Development, has participated since 2006 in the Master in Collective Housing as a workshop leader.

 How much does a building last?
 How much should it last?
 What would our building be when time passes by?
 Architecture is always public and that implies a responsability that should make us think in a time horizon in which our buildings would change and their success would depend on the resilience it has.
 Thus arises a method to project that focuses on those elements that determine its later adaptations.
 These are: relationship with the surroundings; structure and core location; the envelope and its relationship with the street and the comfort it provides.